valensag/Azure_AI_Solution/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 ## Lab 2.2: Resources

-There are some directories in the [main](https://github.com/MicrosoftLearning/AI-100-Design-Implement-Azure-AISol/tree/master/Lab2-Implement_Computer_Vision) github repo folder:
+There are some directories in the [main](./Lab2-Implement_Computer_Vision) github repo folder:

 - **sample_images**: Some sample images to use in testing your implementation of Cognitive Services.

 - **code**: In here, there are two directories.
 Each folder contains a solution (.sln) that has several different projects for the lab.

-  - **Starter**: A starter project, which you should use if you are going through the labs
+  - **Starter**: A starter project, which you can use if you want to learn about creating the code that is used in the project.

-  - **Finished**: A finished project if you get stuck or run out of time.
+  - **Finished**: A finished project that you will make use of to implement computer vision and work with the images in this lab.

 ## Lab 2.3: Image Processing